Uterine contraction

-Uterine contractions are muscle contractions of the uterine smooth muscle that occur during the menstrual cycle and labour.
-Uterine contractions occur throughout the menstrual cycle in the non-pregnant state and throughout gestation.
+Uterine contractions are muscle contractions of the uterine smooth muscle that can occur at various intensities in both the non-pregnant and pregnant uterine state.
+The non-pregnant uterus undergoes small, spontaneous contractions in addition to stronger, coordinated contractions during the menstrual cycle and orgasm.
+Throughout gestation, the uterus enters a state of uterine quiescence due to various neural and hormonal changes.
+During this state, the uterus undergoes little to no contractions, though spontaneous contractions still occur for the uterine myocyte cells to experience hypertrophy.
+The pregnant uterus only contracts strongly during orgasms, labour, and in the postpartum stage to return to its natural size.

 Throughout menstrual cycle

 Uterine contractions that occur throughout the menstrual cycle, also termed endometrial waves or contractile waves, appear to involve only the sub-endometrial layer of the myometrium.

 Follicular and luteal phase

-In the early follicular phase, uterine contractions in the non-pregnant woman occur 1—2 times per minute and last 10–15 seconds with a low intensity of usually 30 mmHg or less.
+In the early follicular phase, uterine contractions in the non-pregnant woman occur 1–2 times per minute and last 10–15 seconds with a low intensity of usually 30 mmHg or less.
 This sub-endometrial layer is rich in estrogen and progesterone receptors.
 The frequency of contractions increases to 3–4 per minute towards ovulation.
 During the luteal phase, the frequency and intensity decrease, possibly to facilitate any implantation.

 Menstruation

 If implantation does not occur, the frequency of contractions remains low; but at menstruation the intensity increases dramatically to between 50 and 200 mmHg producing labor-like contractions.
 These contractions are sometimes termed menstrual cramps, although that term is also used for menstrual pain in general.
 These contractions may be uncomfortable or even painful, but they are generally significantly less painful than contractions during labour.
 Painful contractions are called dysmenorrhea.